 This is a 1 hour 30 minute written examination that assesses all the human modules of the course.
 It is in 3 sections, section A (Urban issues and challenges) is worth 33 marks, section B (The changing economic world) is worth 30 marks and section C (The challenge of resource management) is worth 25 marks.
-The type of questions can be multiple choice, short answer level of response and extended prose.
+The type of questions can be multiple choice, completion of figures or graphs, short answer level of response and extended prose.